 The design team met with Dr. Engel as well as the University of Chicago’s Facility Services and Science departments, and also reviewed the design of the lab in Berkeley.
 The Laser Lab in Berkeley was good but not perfect.
 Design analysis found several ways it could be improved upon.
 One major challenge was finding a way to protect the lab from Chicago’s dry winters, wet springs, and hot, muggy summers.

 It was decided to use one company to oversee the environmental design, including mechanical systems and installation of the building envelope.
 This was critical to ensure effective communication and coordination.
 Interactive Building Solutions was selected based on their experience with Laser Lab design.

 The first decision was to locate the lab in the basement of the University’s Gordon Center for Integrative Services.
 This greatly reduced solar temperature effects and humidity infiltration.
-In addition, a wall cavity was created between the walls of the lab and the exterior walls of the building.
-Air from the building’s make-up air system is circulated in this space to maintain a constant lab perimeter temperature.

-The building’s make-up air system was then used to provide conditioned supply air to two separate recirculation fans located in the labs’ support room ceilings.
+The building’s make-up air system was used to provide conditioned supply air to two separate recirculation fans located in the labs’ support room ceilings.
 These systems provide heating, cooling, and dehumidification to maintain a constant room environment.
 The cooling coil is used year-round to remove excess humidity.
 A return air humidifier provided humidity during the winter.